shantanoo-desai/blog/content/posts/books/Blood_River_Butcher_Tim.md

 ---
 ### Nothing like a Primus!

-__Context__: In Kisangani, Tim met with Oggi Saidi who was recommended as a skilled pirogue boatsman who could take him further down the Congo River.
+__Context__: In Kisangani, Tim met with Oggi Saidi, a recommended as a skilled pirogue boatsman, who could take him further down the Congo River.
 Having gone through some possible options, Oggi and Tim sat down for a couple of beers.
 [Primus Beer](https://en.wikipedia.org/wiki/Bralima_Brewery) was what they drank and is owned by Heineken International.

 > Back at the hotel, Oggi and I found solace in a bottle of Primus, the local beer.
 It had been brewed in Kisangani since the colonial era, and across the Congo it enjoys the status of a national instituition.
 During my research most people with any direct experience of the Congo mentioned Primus.
 During the various wars and periods of turmoil here, just about the only thing that remained open in the city was the brewery, churning out Primus lager in large, brown litre bottles that bore the name not on a paper label, but on a stencil of white letters glazed direct onto the glass.
 There were legendary stories about bottles of Primus being opened to reveal human nails inside, or insects, or other detritus too gruesome to go into.
 But the point was: while every other factory in Kisangani collapsed, the Primus brewery plodded on, filling, recycling and refilling the bottles, time after time, year after year, crisis after crisis.
 >
 > Each bottle I drank seemed to have its own story.
 The tiny chinks on the lip or missing letters on the stencil told of boozing sessions and bar fights through the city's turbulent past.
 Drinking a bottle of Primus in the sweaty heat of Kisangani made me feel more in touch with the country's recent history than almost anything else I did in the Congo.
 And another thing - it tasted great.

 ---
-### Rebuilding with a Chicotte: An expat's view of the Congo
+### Rebuilding with a Chicotte

 __Context__: Tim is still waiting in Kisangani to find a way to head further down towards Kinshasa on the Congo river.
 He recollects meeting a Greek expat.
 The expat hat some harsh opinions on what the Congo needed to reestabilish itself.